benlucchesi/grails-bugsnag-plugin/README.md

   </tbody>
 </table>

-In addition to automatic error reporting, the bugsnag plugin exposes a bugsnagService that can be used directly in your application to send notifications to bugsnag.
-To use bugsnagService, add it to your services or controllers as follows:
+In addition to automatic error reporting, the bugsnag plugin implements bugsnagService which can be used directly in your application to send notifications.
+The following is an example of how to use bugsnagService to report caught exceptions.

+      // in a controller class
-  def bugsnagService
+      def bugsnagService  // autowired

-The bugsnagService exposes two methods:
+      // somewhere in a method
+      def index() {
+        try{
+          // something breaks
+        }
+        catch( excp ){
+          // handle exception

+          def mapOfExtraMetaData = [:] //
+          bugsnagService.notify(request,excp,mapOfExtraMetadData) // assumes you're calling from a controller where the request object is in scope
+        }

+        //... render something eventually
+      }

+### bugsnagService API

 <table>
   <thead>